Production3000/mvp3000esp/doc/sensor_module.md

 A brief description of the sensor, its values and their units.

-    // Optional: Add a description of the sensor for the web interface String infoName = "PN123";
+    // Optional: Add a description of the sensor for the web interface
+    // ATTENTION with the sensor units:
+    //  Degree is non-ASCII, use &deg; or its code \xB0
+    //  Percent symbol (or its code \x25) messes up the string parser, use &percnt; instead String infoName = "BASIC";
-    String infoDescription = "The PN123 is a great dummy sensor for testing.
+    String infoDescription = "The BASIC is a great dummy sensor for testing.
 It generates 'data' of a typical combi-sensor with vastly different ranges, for example temperature and relative humidity.";
     String sensorTypes[valueCount] = {"T", "rH"};
-    String sensorUnits[valueCount] = {"°C", "%"};
+    String sensorUnits[valueCount] = {"&deg;C", "&percnt;"};

     // Optional: Set the sensor descriptions
     xmoduleSensor.cfgXmoduleSensor.setSensorInfo(infoName, infoDescription, sensorTypes, sensorUnits);